adambard/learnxinyminutes-docs/haxe.html.markdown

 #else
         trace('hello from another platform!');
 #end

-        /*
-           The compiled code will change depending on the platform target.
+        // The compiled code will change depending on the platform target.
-           Since we're compiling for neko (-x or -neko), we only get the neko greeting.
+        // Since we're compiling for neko (-x or -neko), we only get the neko
-         */
+        // greeting.

         trace("Looping and Iteration");

         // while loop
         var k = 0;
-        while(k < 100){
+        while (k < 100){
             // trace(counter); // will print out numbers 0-99
             k++;
         }

         // do-while loop
         var  l = 0;
-        do{
+        do {
             trace("do statement always runs at least once");
         } while (l > 0);

         // for loop
-        /*
-           There is no c-style for loop in Haxe, because they are prone to error, and not necessary.
-Instead, Haxe has a much simpler and safer version that uses Iterators (more on those later).
+        // There is no c-style for loop in Haxe, because they are prone
-         */
+        // to error, and not necessary.
+Instead, Haxe has a much simpler
-        var m = [1,2,3];
+        // and safer version that uses Iterators (more on those later). var m = [1,2,3];
-        for (val in m){
+        for (val in m) {
             trace(val + " is the value for val in the m array");
         }

         // Note that you can iterate on an index using a range
         // (more on ranges later as well) var n = ['foo', 'bar', 'baz'];
-        for (val in 0...n.length){
+        for (val in 0...n.length) {
             trace(val + " is the value for val (an index for n)");
         }